 That’s right.
 Your merchant account is not your primary business account nor can you merge these.
 Before you even try to apply for a merchant account, you’ll need to have a normal business account set up.
 We’ll cover what else you need a little later on.

 Merchant accounts act as sort of mutually agreed upon bay where transactions are held and proper fees are taken by each respective party (issuing bank, MSP, etc.).
-This reduces risk for all parties involved and allows for more sophisticated integrations between parties.
+This reduces the risk for all parties involved and allows for more sophisticated integrations between parties.

-These funds’ transfers typically occur on a schedule of your choice (weekly, every other week, etc.), and their durations vary provider to provider.
+These funds’ transfers typically occur on a schedule of your choice (weekly, every other week, etc.), and their durations vary from provider to provider.

 While the process for getting a merchant account is somewhat rigorous, it’s fairly easy to accomplish with proper preparation and due diligence.

-There are two typical avenues to acquire a merchant account:
+Typical avenues to acquire a merchant account:

 You’ll need to have a variety of assets to open a merchant account, but if you have an existing relationship with a bank they may give you more leeway.
 Keep in mind that banks usually work with third-party providers, though, and you may end up paying more than you should due to kickback rates existing between parties.
 Ask specifically who they work with and why, and then do your research on those companies separately.